shaon2016/Android-Interview-Questions/README.md

 * ***Difference between Structs and Classes***

-    • Struct are value types whereas Classes are reference types.
+1) Struct are value types whereas Classes are reference types.
-    • Structs are stored on the stack whereas Classes are stored on the heap.
+2) Structs are stored on the stack whereas Classes are stored on the heap.
-    • Value types hold their value in memory where they are declared, but a reference type holds a reference to an object in memory.
+3) Value types hold their value in memory where they are declared, but a reference type holds a reference to an object in memory.
-    • Value types are destroyed immediately after the scope is lost whereas reference type only destroys the variable after the scope is lost.
+4) Value types are destroyed immediately after the scope is lost whereas reference type only destroys the variable after the scope is lost.
 The object is later destroyed by the garbage collector.
-    • When you copy a struct into another struct, a new copy of that struct gets created.
+5) When you copy a struct into another struct, a new copy of that struct gets created.
 The modified struct won't affect the value of the other struct.
-    • When you copy a class into another class, it only copies the reference variable.
+6) When you copy a class into another class, it only copies the reference variable.
-    • Both reference variables point to the same object on the heap.
+7) Both reference variables point to the same object on the heap.
 Changes done to one variable will affect the other reference variable.
-    • Structs can not have destructors, but classes can have destructors.
+8) Structs can not have destructors, but classes can have destructors.
-    • Structs can not have explicit parameter-less constructors whereas classes can.
-Structs don't support inheritance, but classes do.
-Both support inheritance from an interface.
-    • Structs are sealed type.

 * ***Can you call the base class method without creating an instance?***

 Yes, you can call the base class without instantiating it if:
-    • It is a static method
+1) It is a static method
-    • The base class is inherited by some other subclass
+2) The base class is inherited by some other subclass

 * ***What are the limitations of inheritance?***

-    • Increases the time and effort required to execute a program as it requires jumping back and forth between different classes
+1) Increases the time and effort required to execute a program as it requires jumping back and forth between different classes
-    • The parent class and the child class get tightly coupled
+2) The parent class and the child class get tightly coupled
-    • Any modifications to the program would require changes both in the parent as well as the child class
+3) Any modifications to the program would require changes both in the parent as well as the child class
-    •  Can not do multiple inheritance using class
+5) Can not do multiple inheritance using class

 * ***What is polymorphism?***